How we use your information

 “the Gallery” and “we” refer to the Gallery and Friends; and

-The main purposes for which we collect and process the details of customers, visitors, Friends, service users, enquirers, donors and potential donors are:
+The main purposes for which we collect and process personal data are:

-- to provide the service, goods or information that they have requested
+- to provide the service, goods or information requested

 - for administration purposes e.g. ticketing, donations or fulfilling orders from our Shop and Images websites